Clíona Ní Chiosáin: Roles

 In Aifric, Ní Chiosáin starred as the 13- to 14-year-old title character.
 The series revolves around Aifric's family of urban Irish speakers (Gaeilgeoirí) who have recently moved to a Gaeltacht area in the west of Ireland.
-Her family are quite eccentric and unorthodox.
+Her family is quite eccentric and unorthodox.
 Aifric however is a sensible yet self-conscious character and who, in spite of her family, wishes to be normal.
 She is very conscious about doing anything that may be embarrassing.
 Given the nature of her family, avoiding embarrassment becomes an uphill struggle, with an entertaining outcome.
 The show also focuses on her first kiss and the associated difficulties.
 In 2008, Ní Chiosáin was nominated for an Irish Film and Television Academy award for her role in Aifric.

 Other minor TV roles include the show Scúp, another TG4 production.
 This was shown on TG4 and BBC Northern Ireland.
 She was also interviewed on the RTÉ2 show Two Tube.

 Ní Chiosáin and her sister hosted Speig Neanta, a radio show on Dublin's Irish-language station Raidio na Life, which runs every Saturday.
 A notable event from the show was a prank call made by RTÉ 2fm's Cormac Battle purporting to be the famous Irish musician Hozier.
 During the interview "Hozier" uncharacteristically bragged about his achievements and attempted to ask Ní Chiosain out on a date.
 She eventually realised that it was a hoax but took it in good part.

 In theatre, Ní Chiosáin appeared in the play Réiltín in the Abbey Theatre.
 This was another Irish language play and is a modern production.
 It focuses on a young girl's attempt to win fame as a singer entirely through Irish language rock songs in both Ireland and Britain.
 The production itself was subject to criticism, with an Irish Independent review commenting that the play had "No clear plot and little direction as Cliona Ní Chiosain spins about to a backing track of aped Britpop, keening over her failed love affairs with music and with her man.
 Occasionally falling over and singing from behind a mop of hair it's 50 minutes of extreme karaoke."
 The review notes, however, that Cliona Ní Chiosain "tries admirably" with most criticism directed against the plot.
 This play premiered in America and was part of the Dublin Theatre Festival.

 Ní Chiosán also starred in Fíbín's production of the Irish play An Triail, a well-known drama by Máiréad Ní Ghráda.
 Ní Chiosain played the character of Máire, the young mother who is abandoned by 1960s Irish society.
 This production received some acclaim, being described as a "creative and vibrant interpretation of Máiréad Ní Ghráda's play" by the Irish Theatre Magazine.